-- 3.1 Authorised persons including legal practitioners and others must comply with their Approved Regulator's rules on handling complaints, including any requirements specified by the Legal Services Board.28 - 3.2 The Legal Services Board has required that: - a) authorised persons tell all clients in writing at the time of engagement, or existing clients at the next appropriate opportunity that they can complain, how and to whom this can be done; - b) this must include that they can complain to the Legal Ombudsman at the end of the authorised person's complaints process, the timeframe for doing so and full details of how to contact the Legal Ombudsman; and - c) authorised persons tell all clients in writing at the end of the authorised person's complaints process that they can complain to the Legal Ombudsman, the timeframe for doing so and full details of how to contact the Legal Ombudsman. - 3.3 The Legal Services Board expects that regulation of complaint-handling procedures by Approved Regulators will: - a) give consumers confidence that: - effective safeguards will be provided; and - complaints will be dealt with comprehensively and swiftly, with appropriate redress where necessary;
+- 3.1 Authorised persons including legal practitioners and others must comply with their Approved Regulator's rules on handling complaints, including any requirements specified by the Legal Services Board or, for persons authorised by the Claims Management Services Regulator, any requirements specified by the Secretary of State. - 3.2 The Legal Services Board has required that: - a) authorised persons tell all clients in writing at the time of engagement, or existing clients at the next appropriate opportunity that they can complain, how and to whom this can be done; - b) this must include that they can complain to the Legal Ombudsman at the end of the authorised person's complaints process, the timeframe for doing so and full details of how to contact the Legal Ombudsman; and - c) authorised persons tell all clients in writing at the end of the authorised person's complaints process that they can complain to the Legal Ombudsman, the timeframe for doing so and full details of how to contact the Legal Ombudsman. - 3.3 The Legal Services Board expects that regulation of complaint-handling procedures by Approved Regulators will: - a) give consumers confidence that: - effective safeguards will be provided; and - complaints will be dealt with comprehensively and swiftly, with appropriate redress where necessary;